troydeville/Unified-Quantized-Aether-Theory/examples/Electron_Resonance.md

 - **Resonant Interactions with the Medium**: These calculations demonstrate that the electron’s spatial scale is naturally tuned to resonance frequencies within the quantized aether, which may enable unique interactions such as reactionless thrust or inertial modulation.

-- **Unified Properties in UQAT**: Constants $ \tau $, $ \alpha $, and $ m_e $ in these expressions imply that UQAT’s constants are interdependent, linking mass, charge, and space within a single cohesive framework based on the properties of the quantized medium.
+- **Unified Properties in UQAT**: Constants $\tau $, $\alpha $, and $m_e $in these expressions imply that UQAT’s constants are interdependent, linking mass, charge, and space within a single cohesive framework based on the properties of the quantized medium.

 - **Applications in Quantum Control and Field Manipulation**: The emergence of a consistent spatial scale across expressions opens opportunities for **vacuum interaction**, enhancing energy coupling within the medium for potential applications in energy storage, quantum control, and field effects.